GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

 Basic properties of matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is convention to represent vectors as column matrices.
+We are explicit in this representation in that we define two axes even through the number of columns is only one.

 A **column matrix** in NumPy.

 .. math::